Albany Staycations for Winter Break

-Turn your February Break into a magical staycation!
-While you might think of February break as a time to head south for warmer weather and sunnier skies, it's actually the perfect time to take a staycation!
-Albany is the ideal day trip distance from attractions and activities, historical cities and sites, and fun for all ages.
-Did you know that Lake George is actually a year-round destination?
-Or that several area attractions have special February Break hours?
+While you might think of February break or winter break as a time to head south for warmer weather and sunnier skies, it's actually the perfect time to take a staycation.
+Albany is the ideal day trip distance from attractions and activities, historical sites, and fun for all ages.

-Tour the New York State Capitol Building in Albany to learn all about the state's fascinating history - and the intrigue behind the construction of the building itself.
-Tours are free and last about 45-60 minutes.
+- Tour the New York State Capitol Builing in Albany - tours are free and last 45 to 60 minutes.

-Cross-country ski or snowshoe around Saratoga National Historical Park to see the historic battlefield in a whole new light.
-This park is just thirty minutes north of Albany and the perfect place to enjoy crisp winter weather.
+- Cross-country ski or snowshoe around Saratoga National Historical Park to see the historic battlefield.

 Get Ready for Spring Training in Cooperstown

-It's not quite baseball season yet, but that doesn't mean you can't get excited.
-The National Baseball Hall of Fame and Museum is the perfect cure for a baseball fan's pre-season blues.
+It's not quite baseball season yet, but that doesn't mean it's too early to get excited!
+The National Baseball Hall of Fame and Museum is the ultimate cure for a baseball fan's pre-season blues.

-Just about an hour and a half from Albany, Cooperstown NY is a cute destination with a lot to offer.
-After you're finished touring the National Baseball Hall of Fame and Museum, you can swing by Ommegang for lunch and a beer tasting (for the adults, of course).
+Just about an hour and a half from Albany, Cooperstown is a cute destination with a lot to offer.
+After you're finished touring the National Baseball Hall of Fame, you can swing by the Ommegang Brewery for lunch and a beer tasting (for the adults, of course).